The Search Engine Giant’s Layout Is Optimized For Paid Results

 Get Back On Top

 Google’s favoritism of paid search results shows no signs of slowing down.
 If anything, the trend will only grow stronger over the next few years.
-Rather than trying to keep your head above water by using organic listings exclusively, it is best to branch out by investing into various pay-per-click (PPC) campaigns or increasing your current ad budget.
+Rather than trying to keep your head above water by using organic listings exclusively, it is best to branch out by investing in various pay-per-click (PPC) campaigns or increasing your current ad budget.

 That said, achieving success with paid ads depends on setting up and executing your campaigns in a knowledgeable and skillful way.
 Trying to do it in-house is like flushing your money down the toilet.
-It is best to rely on experienced marketing professionals to maximize results within your budget, or at the very least, utilizing the same tips and strategies the big dogs are using.
+It is best to rely on experienced marketing professionals to maximize results within your budget, or at the very least, utilize the same tips and strategies the big dogs are using.